Coote-Coders/EmpireBuilderAssistant/README.md

 In a debug build of the app a 'Randomize cards' button is visible that will quickly fill in all the contracts with random data.

 ### Contract icons on map
 Each of the 9 contracts (3 per card) have a different color and shape combination to distinguish them on the map.
 For each contract the destination city has a black outline around the shape to separate it from the pick-up locations.
-Each of the three cards has a check box next to it that controls if any of the contracts from card are visible on the map, this provides a quick way to just focus on a given card.
-Within each card, each contract also has a check box that controls if that particular contract is show on the map,if the card's check box is also checked.
+Each of the three cards has a check box next to it that controls if any of the contracts from the card are visible on the map, this provides a quick way to just focus on a given card.
+Within each card, each contract also has a check box that controls if that particular contract is shown on the map, if the card's check box is also checked.

 If multiple pickups or drop-offs are located on the same city the colors of the icons will blend together and you can use the card and contract check box to find the overlapping contract.
 Overlapping pickup/drop-off are great way to maximize profit!!